A cluttered bathroom countertop shows buyers there's no room for their stuff.

 If your bathroom needs more than a little updating, a simple renovation could be the answer.

-Kitchens and bathrooms are two rooms where a renovation can give you a big return on your investment when selling your home.
+A kitchen and bathroom remodel can give you a big return on your investment when selling your home.

 They want to see upgraded countertops, tile bathtub or shower enclosures, and matching bathroom faucets and lighting fixtures.